abhinandhand/SnappetChallenge/README.md

 # Frontend Challenge

-Goal of this project is to build the dashboard for the teacher's based on the work results of the students.
+Goal of this project is to build the dashboard for the teacher's, based on the work results of the students.
+I have made sure the application is scalable, maintainable and reusable.

 ## Project Demo